marijnh/Eloquent-JavaScript/14_dom.md

 For each _((row))_, the `<table>` tag contains a `<tr>` tag.
 Inside of these `<tr>` tags, we can put cell elements: either heading cells (`<th>`) or regular cells (`<td>`).

-Given a data set of mountains, an array of objects with `name`, `height`, and `place` properties, generate the DOM structure for a table that enumerates the objects.
+Given a dataset of mountains, an array of objects with `name`, `height`, and `place` properties, generate the DOM structure for a table that enumerates the objects.
 It has one column per key and one row per object, plus a header row with `<th>` elements at the top, listing the column names.

 Write this so that the columns are automatically derived from the objects, by taking the property names of the first object in the data.